azarketa/Thermodynamics-theoretical-pills/source/19_Clausius_inequality_and_definition_of_entropy.md

 It provides a bridge between the **cycle-based** and **process-based** formulations of the $2^{\text{nd}}$ law.
 Entropy measures both the **thermodynamic state** of a system and the **degree of irreversibility** of a process.

-For a real (irreversible) process, the Clausius inequality can then be written in general form as
+For a real (irreversible) process, the Clausius's inequality can then be written in general form as

 (eq_entropy_inequality)=
 $$